 Although attributes such as language expressivity and conciseness are difficult to quantify, as part of a study to validate \specname's fidelity, we write the \specname Einsum and mapping specifications of four recent (and disparate) sparse tensor algebra accelerator proposals (OuterSPACE~\cite{outerspace}, ExTensor~\cite{extensor}, Gamma~\cite{gamma}, and SIGMA~\cite{sigma}) in less than a page (see Figures~\ref{fig:outerspace:spec} and \ref{spec:accelerators}), with each specification taking $\sim30$ lines.
 We verify that the models generated for each of these accelerators reproduce the designs' original published performance results (given the same input data sets) with high accuracy.

-We also show how \specname can be applied in adjacent domains and be used to explore optimization opportunities for accelerators in said domains.
-Specifically, we use \specname to describe Graphicianado~\cite{graphicionado}, which accelerates vertex-centric programming (a popular paradigm for solving graph problems), and demonstrate how one can improve Graphicianado by making point changes to its \specname specification.
+We view our primary contribution to be the accurate specification and modeling of sparse tensor algebra accelerators.
+That said, we also show how \specname can be applied in adjacent domains and be used to explore optimization opportunities for accelerators in those domains.
+Specifically, we use \specname to describe Graphicianado~\cite{graphicionado} and GraphDynS~\cite{graphdyns}, which accelerate vertex-centric programming (a popular paradigm for graph algorithms), and demonstrate how to improve these designs by making point changes to their \specname specifications.

-Popping up, \specname fills two crucial niches in the field of sparse tensor algebra accelerator design.
-First, it allows architects to precisely compare more complex designs than current tools in an apples-to-apples fashion and understand the pros and cons of each.
-Furthermore, it allows architects to efficiently evaluate and iterate on accelerator designs.
+Taken as a whole, we feel \specname constitutes a significant advance over state-of-the-art practices in modeling and evaluating sparse tensor accelerators.
+Using \specname, one is able to describe a design using a precise, unified set of abstractions, supporting qualitative and quantitative comparison to other designs and enabling the exploration of the impact of a series of design changes.
+By contrast, standard practice today is to rely on English descriptions/figures and bespoke simulators, which suffer along all of these dimensions.
+Although prior works exist for exploring the space of sparse accelerator designs (e.g., Sparseloop~\cite{sparseloop_micro}), they have more limited expressivity.
+For example, Sparseloop is only able to represent one of the six accelerators that we show results for.